graphql-aspnet/graphql-aspnet.github.io/docs/controllers/actions.md

 }
 ```

 Here we've declared the `RetrievePerson` method as returning a `Person` object, yet the method is actually returning a `Celebrity` object.
-While this is fine from a object-oriented perspective, GraphQL will throw an error stating that it expected a `Person` but got a `Celebrity`.
+While this is fine from a object-oriented perspective, GraphQL won't know what to do with the `Celebrity`.
+However, since celebry IS a person via its inheritance chain, graphql will happily treat it as a `Person` when resolving the next level of fields.

-> GraphQL does not recognize inheritance; use interfaces instead

-To GraphQL `Person` and `Celebrity` are distinct graph types, there is no recognized inheritance chain.
-You can get around this, however; by using shared [interfaces](../types/interfaces).
+Even if, in your schema, `Celebrity` is a declared graph type, GraphQL will only interprete the result as a `Person` because that is what the action method declared.

 ### Lists and Nulls